Selena-He/stats220/index.md

 1. A **dog**
 2. A **cat**
 <br/>
-The meme is, for all intents and purposes, a joke ~~(kind of)~~, and not meant to be taken as advice or at face value.
+The meme is, for all intents and purposes, a joke, and not meant to be taken as advice or at face value.

 #### R Code
 ```r